 Today, I am happy to share some coastal kitchen ideas and all the details on our kitchen.
 I have shared this room hundreds of times but somehow I have never put together an official list of all the details!
-If you are building or renovating and dreaming up something similar, I hope I can inspire you here!
+If you are building or renovating, I hope I can inspire you here!
 Direct links to everything we used in our kitchen is at the bottom of the post.

 Click for: Rug

 For other coastal kitchen ideas, you can always bring in blues with your tile!
 I considered some beautiful blue tile I fell in love with at a tile store for a long time.
 It would have cost a lot more money, and in the end it was just such a commitment to the color.
-I wanted a coastal kitchen design, which meant blue hues were welcome- but I didn’t want to overpower this space!
-Or worse – be sick of it.
-So, I went with the classic subway tile and I am glad I did.
+I was worried I might tire of the so much color though.
+In the end I went with classic subway tile.

 The tile is beveled 3×6 subway tile.
 If you can swing it bring tile up to the ceiling and around all the smaller areas (one of my favorite moments in here is the tile around our desk area that hits the ceiling).
 It wasn’t TOO much of a stretch once all said and done, and the impact is big.

 Over our breakfast nook we have this pretty white pendant.
-It’s a little bit rustic and a little bit feminine- it goes well with the other ideas I had for our coastal kitchen.
+It’s a little bit coastal and a little bit feminine- it goes well with the other ideas I had for our coastal kitchen.

 Hardware / Details: